pasoevi/pasoevi.github.io/_drafts/2015-10-31-jekyll-posts-emacs-capture.md

 One of the good things about static site generators is that they do not dictate how you write posts and what tools you use.
-For those who choose to write posts in Emacs, here are a few function to automate file creation and other things.
+For those who choose to write posts in Emacs, here are a few functions to automate file creation and other things.

-If in some blogging systems for writing a new post you have to navigate to the web site, get authenticated, visit the page from which to create a new post and use the web-based editor, Jekyll allows you to do
+If in some blogging systems writing a new post means that you have to navigate to the web site, get authenticated, visit the page from which to create a new post and use the web-based editor, with some configuration Jekyll allows you to do the same with only a few keystrokes without ever leaving Emacs.

+One approach is to add a capture template which can be called by `Control-C c`.

 {% highlight emacs-lisp %}